-That was the assessment from several experts at the session "DTV Rundown: Revving Up Your Transition" on Tuesday afternoon, in which some well-known names in the broadcast industry debated what next steps the industry should now be taking.
+That was the assessment from several experts at "DTV Rundown: Revving Up Your Transition," a session at NAB2005, in which some well-known folks in the broadcast industry debated what next steps the industry should now be taking.

 "This revolution needs to be as much about consumer pull as it is about government mandate and broadcast push," said Brent Magid, president and CEO of Frank Magid Associates, a research and consultation firm.

-"Even consumers who are aware of HD broadcasting are often more aware of HBO's HD programming than of broadcasting's [HD initiatives]," Magid said.
+"Even consumers who are aware of HD broadcasting are often more aware of HBO's HD programming than of broadcasting's," Magid said.
 "That needs to change," he said, and broadcasters have the perfect medium to bring that to fruition.

 Jim Goodmon, president and CEO of Capitol Broadcasting, whose station WRAL was the first to broadcast a digital signal, put it more bluntly.

 "We like to call it 'stop the bleeding,'" he said.
 "We've got to stop selling analog sets, and need to encourage people to buy digital sets."
-Goodmon is one of several industry experts who have suggested the implementation of a labeling system on sets.
+Goodmon is one of several people who have suggested the implementation of a labeling system on sets.

-Analog sets are still selling because there is still a small market for those sets, "whether it's as a smaller set for the kids' room or a set to watch DVDs," said John Taylor, vice president of public affairs and communications for LG Electronics.
+Analog sets are still selling because there is still a small market for them, "whether it's as a smaller set for the kids' room or a set to watch DVDs," said John Taylor, vice president of public affairs and communications for LG Electronics.

 But that's about to change, he said.